LrGeometry/CircuitBreaker/README.md

-nro.rb - REPL code for parsing NRO structures, mostly untested and largely useless pointer.rb - REPL for pointers repl.rb - REPL entry point standardSwitch.rb - REPL typedefs and function bridges for the Switch type.rb - REPL code for type system
+nro.rb - REPL code for parsing NRO structures, mostly untested and largely useless pointer.rb - REPL for pointers repl.rb - REPL entry point standard_switch.rb - REPL typedefs and function bridges for the Switch type.rb - REPL code for type system

-dumpFiles.rb - Module for dumping files from the Switch filesystem walkMemList.rb - Module for querying all memory pages on the Switch
+dump_files.rb - Module for dumping files from the Switch filesystem walk_mem_list.rb - Module for querying all memory pages on the Switch
 ```

 In order to update `public/bundle.js`, you will have to run WebPack in the `client/` directory.
 I recommend leaving a terminal open runninng `webpack --watch`.